Visualization of Rabi oscillations in a magnetic resonance: Visualization scheme of dynamics

 The angular velocities are given by

-The oriented spherical curve $ \Gamma $ is characterized by the curvature $k$, torsion of the curve $ \kappa $, modulus of velocity of an apex $ \mathrm {v} $, and length of a path $s$.
+The oriented spherical curve is characterized by the curvature $k$, torsion of the curve $ \kappa $, velocity modulus of an apex $ \mathrm {v} $, and length of a path $s$.
 All these quantities can be easily calculated in terms of the components of polarization vector using the following formulae \cite{Aminov}:

 where the prime is used to denote the derivative with respect to time, $ '\equiv\partial_t $.
-One can show\cite {Aminov} that the squared radius of adjoining sphere (in our case, a unit sphere) is related to a curvature, torsion, and module of velocity of an apex by the formula
+One can show \cite {Aminov} that the squared radius of adjoining sphere (in our case, a unit sphere) is related to a curvature, torsion, and velocity modulus of an apex by the formula